ElieSDK/RoadSafeAI/README.md

 RoadSafeAI is an AI-powered system for analyzing road surface conditions and generating instant reports.
 It uses a multi-task model to classify street surface types and surface quality from images.
 The system supports imbalanced datasets, early stopping, and outputs confusion matrices and accuracy plots.
 The trained model can also be used to generate predictions on new road images.

+The Streamlit application can be accessed at [https://roadsafe.streamlit.app/](https://roadsafe.streamlit.app/)

 ---

 ## Requirements